 Founded in 1994, Friends School of Wilmington is known for its high academic standards and strong sense of community.
 The Friends School educational experience is based on essential Quaker principles of respect for others, personal responsibility, integrity, equality, simplicity, and service.
+We believe the world needs passionate, lifelong learners who act with courage, integrity, and love.
+Inspired by that need, and the Quaker values of peace, equality, and care for the earth, Friends School of Wilmington is a vigorous academic community committed to educating the whole child.

 Our Vision: Empowering the next generation for global good.